mynttt/UpdateTool/README.md

 ## Important

 **TVDB lookup only works with legacy keys right now.
 TVDB is going paywall now.
-Support for the new API (v4) is given once they release documentation of their new API.**
+Support for the new API (v4) is given probably in the span of the next weeks (time written: 9th March 2021)**

-~~**This tool does not work with the newly released Plex Movie Agent.
-Libraries that use this agent will be ignored and not modified.
-Refer to [this issue](https://github.com/mynttt/UpdateTool/issues/28) for more information.**~~ - **Works now with [Beta 1.20.1](https://forums.plex.tv/t/native-plex-agents-allow-access-to-external-provider-ids-for-media-eg-imdb-tmdb-tvdb/619090/129)!**
+**This tool works with the new Plex TV Show agent.
+The support is limited however and fallbacks for TVDB/TMDB will come as soon as the new v4 API is implemented.
+This feature is a opt-in so please read more here [more here](#opt-in-for-libraries-using-the-new-tv-show-agent)!**

 **While the DB issues are fixed now and using this tool is likely safe to use and never caused issues for myself and a large part of the user base it shall still be noted that this tool should be used with caution and that I'm not responsible for any damages within your PMS database.
 The database interaction of this tool is minimal and within the milliseconds realm and the queries are executed cleanly by using SQLite's transactions.**